European enslavement of Indigenous Americans: British colonies

+Portuguese slave trade

 Portuguese Brazil

 In Brazil, colonists were heavily dependent on Indigenous labor during the initial phases of settlement to maintain the subsistence economy, and natives were often captured by expeditions called bandeiras ("Flags", from the flag of Portugal they carried in a symbolic claiming of new lands for the country).
 Bandeirantes frequently targeted Jesuit reductions, capturing thousands of natives from them in the early 1600s.
 In 1629, Antônio Raposo Tavares led a bandeira, composed of 2,000 allied índios, "Indians", 900 mamelucos, "mestizos" and 69 whites, to find precious metals and stones and to capture Indians for slavery.
 This expedition alone was responsible for the enslavement of over 60,000 Indigenous people.
 Conflict between settlers who wanted to enslave Indians and Jesuits who sought to protect them was common throughout the era, particularly as disease reduced the Indian populations.
 In 1661, for example, Padre António Vieira's attempts to protect native populations lead to an uprising and the temporary expulsion of the Jesuits in Maranhão and Pará.
 The importation of African slaves began midway through the 16th century, but the enslavement of Indigenous peoples continued well into the 19th century.
 While travelling along the Japura River in 1827, English lieutenant Henry Lister Maw noted that slave raids for men, women and children in the Putumayo and Japurá region had been going on for over one hundred years.
 At that time these slave raids were being carried out by Portuguese and Brazilians.

+North Atlantic

+In 1500-1501, the Portuguese slave trader Gaspar Corte-Real kidnapped 50 Inuit from Greenland, two shiploads of Haudenosaunee people from Newfoundland and New England, and other Indigenous peoples from the northeast Atlantic coastline.
+The Inuit, Haudenosaunee, and other Indigenous slaves were brought to Lisbon, Portugal.